onnela-lab/forest/fir/fitrep/README.md

 Participants in some Beiwe studies may also use Fitbit activity monitors.
 The [Fitabase platform](https://www.fitabase.com/) may be used to handle delivery of Fitbit data, such as step counts and sleep classifications.

 This package converts Fitabase data (which are reported in local time) to a format that can be integrated with Beiwe data streams (which are reported in UTC time).
+This package also handles re-synchronization of Fitbit sleep classifications, which may be offset from UTC time by 30 seconds.

 ___
 ## 3. Fitabase Data <a name="data"/>